mariaparreira-code/devops-23-24-JPE-1231843/CA3/Part1/README.md

 - Install UTM from [mac.getutm.app](https://mac.getutm.app) (complete the setup process according to provided instructions).

+- In the first screen you will be given a choice of whether to use virtualization or emulation.
+Virtualization is always the best option, as the performance is vastly improved over emulation.
+- It is only necessary to use emulation when the guest OS or guest OS programs that are trying to emulate are not compatible with computer’s architecture.
+- As Ubuntu is available for ARM architecture, it is possible to virtualize it on Apple Silicon.

 ### 3. Adding a New VM in UTM